 Data is stored in a range of different places, including in your personnel file, in the county council's HR management systems and in other IT systems (including the council's email system).

-Why does the council process personal data?
+Why the council processes personal data

 The council needs to process data to enter into an employment contract with you and to meet its obligations under your employment contract.
 For example, it needs to process your data to provide you with an employment contract and to pay you in accordance with your employment contract.